 Candidates should be currently enrolled in or should have recently finished a museum-related graduate or undergraduate program, possess basic computer skills, an interest in collections/registration work, and the ability to lift 30 pounds.

-Internships last for a minimum of 12 weeks beginning in early June 2018 and may be part or full time.
-Interns must work a minimum of 2 days/week with an 10am-5pm (full day); sorry no half day schedule permitted.
+Internships last for a minimum of 12 weeks beginning in mid-January 2019 and may be part- or full-time.
+Interns must work a minimum of 2 days/week with an 10am-5pm (full-day); sorry, no half-day schedule permitted.
 This internship position is primarily for college credit.

-Please send your cover letter, resume, and contact information for two references to the attention of the Collections Manager and Registrar at email@example.com.
-Please no phone or in person inquiries.
+Please send your cover letter, resume, and contact information for two references to the attention of the Director of Collections at firstname.lastname@example.org.
+Please no phone or in-person inquiries.

 It is South Street Seaport Museum’s policy is to support equal employment opportunity to all employees and applicants without regard to race, religion, color, national origin, ancestry, military status or status as a Vietnam‐era or special disabled veteran, citizenship status, marital status, pregnancy, domestic violence victim status, sex, age, medical condition, disability, sexual orientation, genetic information or any other protected characteristic in accordance with applicable federal, state and local laws.